-Geraniol, the primary component in Palmarosa essential oil (Cymbopogon martini var. motia) was proven in a 2008 research study to be one of the most effective essential oil constituents for controlling dust mites (which can aggravate respiratory allergies) and is considered more effective than DEET (1).
+Geraniol, the primary component in Palmarosa essential oil (Cymbopogon martini var. motia) was proven in a 2008 research study to be one of the most effective essential oil constituents for naturally reducing dust mites (which can aggravate respiratory allergies) and is considered more effective than DEET (1).

-To fight dust mites with essential oils, I suggest using a simple linen spray made with Palmarosa and Lavender.
+To naturally reduce dust mites with essential oils, I suggest using a simple linen spray made with Palmarosa and Lavender.

 Dust Mite Linen Spray

 I recommend making a fresh bottle every few weeks, since it's not made with a preservative.